The only back to school tips you’ll ever need

 Read: 40 Healthy Kids Lunch Ideas

-This is always one of my favourite projects before school begins.
-This post contains ideas for repurposing bookshelves, closets and armoires.
+This is always one of my favorite projects before school begins.
+This post contains ideas for repurposing bookshelves, closets, and armoires.
 Creating a simple, inspiring study area helps students start off on the right foot.

 Read: How to Create a Study Area on a Budget

 Every home needs a command center for students.
 This post has many ideas for organizing supplies for schools.
 Create one for your home and you will never have to hunt for a pencil again.

 No back to school routine would be complete without making sure each of your children has a backpack.
 Before you go backpack shopping, be sure to read this post for money-saving ideas.

 Save your sanity

 For more tried and tested ideas to start the school year right, check out this post.

 It is a shock to the system to drastically jump from having little routine during the summer, to being back on a tight schedule.
 Help little ones (and big ones!) adjust by easing into routines a few weeks in advance.